alex-ball/HowTo-CiteDatasets/how-to-cite-datasets.md

 granularity is relatively straightforward.
-The documents listed within a bibliography or reference list represent intellectual wholes: single-author monographs are referenced as whole books, but with journal issues, conference proceedings and edited collections the relevant papers are referenced individually.
+The documents listed within a bibliography or reference list represent intellectual wholes: single-author monographs are referenced as whole books, but with journal issues, conference proceedings and edited collections, the relevant papers are referenced individually.
 More granular references (to sections, pages, etc.) are made at the point of citation in the text, rather than in the reference list.